 Now these grants have been scrapped and students from low incomes households have to take out bigger loans to survive at university.

-If you’re just starting university or about to start your second year and don’t know what to do without the money from your maintenance grant don’t worry.
+If you’re just starting university or about to start your second year and don’t know what to do without the money from your maintenance grant, don’t worry.
 Speak to your student advisor to see if you can get funding from your university.
-Scroll down to our ‘what other help can I get’ section to find out more about other university funding options.
+UCAS has lots of info about scholarships, grants and bursaries for low income students on their website.

 How do I apply for a student loan?